garrandall/popular-music-data/tracks/mack-the-knife-bobby-darin.md

 Wears ol' Macheath, babe
 So there's never, never a trace of red

-Now, on the side walk, ooh Sunday morning, uh huh
+Now, on the side walk, oh Sunday morning, uh huh
 Lies a body just oozing life.
 EEK!
 And someone's sneaking round the corner
 Could that someone be Mack the Knife?